jhpyle/mTCP/README.md

 included for [Code Page 437] in case you want to customize the default translation.

-You can copy and paste from these files into your MTCP.CFG file.
+You can copy and paste from these files into your `MTCP.CFG` file.
 The `TELNET_CODEPAGE` directive selects a code page, and any directives beginning with `TELNET_UTF 737` will be used to define the translations that are used.
 The numbers must be written in hexadecimal.
+The format of each line is:

+    TELNET_UTF <CODE_PAGE_NUMBER> <UNICODE_NUMBER> <CHARACTER_NUMBER>

-The first number is the Unicode number and the second number is the 8-bit number representing the character on the screen.
+where `CODE_PAGE_NUMBER` is the number of the code page (e.g. 737), the `UNICODE_NUMBER` is a hexadecimal Unicode number (e.g., `0x266a` for the musical note character) and `CHARACTER_NUMBER` is a hexadecimal 8-bit number representing the character on the screen (e.g., `0x0d` for the musical note character).

 The `TELNET_UTF_DEFAULT` directive indicates which character should be printed if there is no translation for a particular Unicode character.
 The number must be written in hexadecimal.
+The default is `0xa8`, which is the character ¿.

 If you switch between code pages, you can keep definitions for several code pages in your `MTCP.CFG` file and change only the